vonHimik/NarrativeGeneratorForTwine/README.md

 To run an interactive story based on a generated story graph, you must use the Twine framework.
 It is also available both online and as an installable program.
 In this case, there is no significant difference between them, so it will be enough to use the online service.

 To use Twine, you need to go to https://twinery.org/ and select "Use in your browser".
 In the editor that opens, for adding the generated story, click on the "Library" menu item, then on the "Import" item, after which a new interface element will pop up in the lower right corner of the screen, offer you to select a file to upload.
 Click on the corresponding button, and in the dialog box that opens, select the required file.
 To run a story, select it with a single click, then select the "Build" menu item and click "Play".

+## Obtaining an OpenAI API Key

+To get the key, you need to register on the official OpenAI website (https://platform.openai.com/).
+Then, in the profile settings, select the "API keys" item and click the "Create a new secret key" button.
+After that, the system will generate a secret key for you and issue a small grant (for trial use).

 ## Documentation